Case Results

 If the trial court denies that motion or petition, then you can appeal that decision to the next level, up to the New Mexico Supreme Court.

 Post-conviction relief is available to many people serving decades or even life in prison.
 You have an opportunity to reduce your sentence, get a new trial, or even get out of prison.
-By working with a post-conviction lawyer, you will understand your rights and get the best outcome possible.
+By working with a New Mexico post conviction attorney from Harrison & Hart, you will understand your rights and get the best outcome possible.

 Call Harrison & Hart, LLC today at (505) 295-3261 or contact us online to schedule a consultation.